abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/out_of_the_box_search_primitives.rst

     ``INT_VALUE_SIMPLE``
       The simple selection is ``ASSIGN_MIN_VALUE``.
     ``ASSIGN_MIN_VALUE``
-      Selects the min value of the selected variable.
+      Selects the minimum available value of the selected variable.
     ``ASSIGN_MAX_VALUE``
-      Selects the max value of the selected variable.
+      Selects the maximum available value of the selected variable.
     ``ASSIGN_RANDOM_VALUE``
-      Selects randomly one of the possible values of the selected variable.
+      Selects randomly one of the available values of the selected variable.
     ``ASSIGN_CENTER_VALUE``
-      Selects the first possible value which is the closest to the center of the domain of the selected variable.
+      Selects the first available value that is the closest to the center of the domain of the selected variable.
       The center is defined as ``(min + max) / 2``.

     ``SPLIT_LOWER_HALF``